Kinetic Initial Conditions for Inflation: Generic nature of kinetic dominance

 \subsection{Interpreting the master equation}

-We now prove kinetic dominance by considering the asymptotics of the master equation \eref{eqn:master_eq} in the limit $a\rightarrow0$.
-We prove that there is at most a single solution $f(\psi)$ which is finite, with all of the rest diverging as $a\rightarrow0$.
-We finish by showing that a diverging solution $y(\psi)$ of the master equation is equivalent to kinetic dominance.
+We now prove kinetic dominance by considering the asymptotics of the master equation~\eqref{eqn:master_eq} in the limit \(a\rightarrow0\).
+We prove that we may assume wlog that \(|\psi|\to\infty\) as \(a\to 0\).
+Given this, we prove that there is at most a single solution \(f(\psi)\) which is finite, with all of the rest diverging as \(a\rightarrow0\).
+We finish by showing that a diverging solution \(y(\psi)\) of the master equation is equivalent to kinetic dominance.

-We begin by showing that $\psi$ diverges as $a\rightarrow0$.
+We begin by examining the behaviour of \(\psi\) as \(a\rightarrow0\).
 Through elementary derivative transformations with the chain rule and the definitions of various variables, we find: